Ellie42/PHQ/readme.md

             //to it as an array, so long as it implements the IQueueStorageConfigurable interface "options" => [

-                //The first key is always the environment that the options should be valid for "test" => [
+                //The key here is always the environment that the options should be valid for "test" => [

                     //All data within this array will be passed to the IQueueStorageConfigurable